magic-peach/icon-ui-playground/README.md

 ⸻

-📌 Event Note
+🚧 Repository temporarily frozen 🚧

-This repository was created specifically for an open-source contribution event to help beginners gain hands-on experience with real-world projects.
+This repository is currently being prepared for an upcoming open-source event.
+Please avoid opening new issues or PRs for now.

+We’ll reopen contributions very soon — stay tuned!